vackosar/vackosar.github.io/_posts/2023-08-25-How-Deep-Neural-Networks-Learn.md

 Each neuron represents a dot-product of input vector with weight vector, and the dot-product is positively valued, the neuron outputs non-zero.
 Because we can have a bias values, this is not only direction but a hyperplane.
 In this way, we can see that a neural network of sufficient size can also learn to split hyperspace into planes, such that for each input there is a bin into which a hidden representation will fall and which will activate a neuron corresponding to a label.

+There are various regularization methods for neural networks to prevent overfitting and increase generalization.
+For example, see Dropout below.

 ## Memorization in Neural Networks via Superposition